-The health team will advise you to refrain from eating and drinking.
-They will also advise you on which medications you can take in the hours leading up to surgery.
-They might require you to begin a physical fitness program as a component of your bariatric treatment plan.
+The health team will advise you to refrain from eating and drinking in the hours prior to the procedure.
+They will also advise you on which medications you can and cannot take.
+They might require you to begin a physical fitness program as a part of your bariatric treatment plan.

 What is Recovery Like After Endoscopic Sleeve Gastroplasty?

-The surgeon will refrain you from eating for a few hours after endoscopic sleeve gastroplasty.
-He will then allow you to begin a liquid diet, which will last for at least two weeks.
-Your surgeon will move you gradually to semi-solid foods before putting you on a regular healthy diet.
+The surgeon will recommend that you refrain from eating for a few hours after endoscopic sleeve gastroplasty.
+You will then be placed on a liquid diet, which will last for at least two weeks.
+From that point onward you will move gradually to semi-solid foods before moving to a regular healthy diet.